Skip to main content

 GraphNetwork visualizationKnowledge connections

-• Structured (table, kanban, timeline): Query-based, computed from entity properties
+• Structured (table, kanban, calendar, list, timeline): Query-based, computed from entity properties — no document overhead

 2. AI (How AI Assembles Bricks)